AndrewCarr24/automl_tool/README.md

 [![CI](https://github.com/AndrewCarr24/automl_tool/actions/workflows/ci.yml/badge.svg)](https://github.com/AndrewCarr24/automl_tool/actions/workflows/ci.yml)

-# AutoML
+### AutoML

 This package provides tools for automating the process of machine learning model selection and hyperparameter tuning.
 These are tools I use when starting a new project.
 The `AutoML` class included in the package has methods to select a strong baseline model and produce feature importance and feature effects plots for model interpretation.

 ### Using the package

 Almost everything in this package can be accessed from the main class, `AutoML`.
 Start by initializing an instance of the class and using the `fit_pipeline` method to train and select a best estimator.
-I demonstrate this here with a toy dataset when scikit-learn.
+I demonstrate this here with the breast cancer dataset from scikit-learn.
+This data is for modeling whether a tumor is malignant or benign using tumor attributes.
+The outcome equals 1 if the tumor is benign.

 ```python